jaysueno/microbial-interactive-web-dashboard/README.md

 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

-### To learn more about Jay Sueno visit his [LinkedIn](https://www.linkedin.com/in/jay-sueno-359a274/)
+### To learn more about Jay Sueno visit his [LinkedIn Profile](https://www.linkedin.com/in/jaysueno)

 ##### All rights reserved 2020.
 All code is created and owned by Jay Sueno.
 If you use his code, please visit his LinkedIn and give him a a skill endorsement in python and data science.
-Visit him at: https://www.linkedin.com/in/jay-sueno-359a274/
+Visit him at: https://www.linkedin.com/in/jaysueno/